 With the right choices and proper calculation of bets, a smart punter eventually grows his payroll with a major payday and then manages his succeeding bets under the system to sustain his losses but with another chance of a major payday.

 If you have a fat bankroll, you are ready to go and try out the Martingale System.
 But still be careful of your betting tendencies and still practice sound judgment and the right timing.

 Let’s say, for example, a bettor has a starting bankroll of 11,000 US dollars, and he has subsequently divided it into 100 units of 100 US dollars each.
 The bettor will use the Martingale System to an NFL bet to cover the spread through a starting wage of one unit (100 US dollars) on the Dallas Cowboys.
 And then let’s assume the Cowboys’ odds against the spread are at -110, as is standard with NFL spread bets.

 The bettor’s initial Week 1 wager of 110 US dollars, which includes the vig usually paid to the bookmaker, has a potential to win 100 US dollars.
 If the bet in Week 1 is lost, the system urges him to need to bet again on Dallas in Week 2.
 He needs to raise the wager to recover the amount he wagered (and lost) in Week 1 plus the amount that he could have won if his Week 1 bet had emerged victorious.

-Punters who are into short-term bets can thrive on this betting strategy, which gives bettors consistent and small bets compared to doubling their bet amount on consecutive big losses.
+Punters into short-term bets can thrive on this betting strategy, which gives bettors consistent and small bets compared to doubling their bet amount on consecutive big losses.

-The Martingale System, aside from being effective, is versatile enough that it can be applied from major European football or soccer matches to sports with long seasons from the MLB, NBA and NHL.
+This system, besides being effective, is versatile enough to be applied from major European football or soccer matches to sports with long seasons from the MLB, NBA, and NHL.

 Any team in those leagues that have struggled to most of the regular season can still spell a major payroll for a bettor before the playoffs start.